 Tools Support

-To assist with the creation of data model aware JSON, various software tools may be used to encode the XML schema rules into language objects that can then be serialized into JSON, XML or other language.
-Our experience with these tools indicates that they may not enforce all constraints in their objects and that some additional code or post processing may need to be provided to meet this specification.
+To assist with the creation of data model aware JSON, various software tools may be used to encode the XML schema rules into language objects that can then be serialized into JSON, XML, or other language.
+Our experience with these tools indicates they may not enforce all constraints in their objects and that some additional code or post processing may be needed to meet this specification.

 Java JAXB

-Currently, a combination of JAXB (Java object model creation from XML Schema) and MoXY (JSON serialization) have been successfully used to create data model aware JSON.
+Currently, a combination of JAXB (Java object model creation from XML Schema) and MoXY (JSON serialization) have been successfully used to create data-model-aware JSON.
 The PESC EdExchange program uses this tool to create JSON for transcript exchanges.

 Python